 Please click here for a full list of publications on Dr. Erin Hennes's Google Scholar profile.

-The Social Cognition of Social Justice lab is grateful for funding from the following organizations:
+The Social Cognition of Social Change Lab is grateful for funding from the following organizations:

 Cognitive and Motivated Biases in Information Processing in the Context of Social Justice Issues

 We examine cognitive and motivated biases that may interfere with information processing, particularly in the context of contemporary social issues such as environmental sustainability and racial and gender inequality.
 We examine how basic psychological processes such as perceptual judgment, recall, and evaluation of scientific and media information are influenced by political ideology and preference for progressive vs. restorative change.
 Our empirical methods include laboratory experimentation, public opinion surveys, focus group interviews, and longitudinal field research to investigate information encoding, elaboration, and dissemination.
-This line of research is partially funded by a grant from the FACE Foundation in partnership with the French Embassy in the United States, with additional support from the Purdue Climate Change Research Center and the graduate school.
+This line of research is partially funded by a grant from the FACE Foundation in partnership with the French Embassy, with additional support from the Purdue Climate Change Research Center, the Office of the Executive Vice President for Research and Partnerhships, and the graduate school.

 Davis, T.*, Hennes, E. P.*, & Raymond, L.* (2018).
 Cultural evolution of normative motivations for sustainable behaviour.
 Nature Sustainability, 1, 218-224.